Mortgage rates in Northern California have been relatively low since the early 2000s.

 The Best Neighborhoods In Sacramento

 - River Park Neighborhood: The River Park neighborhood of Sacramento has close to 4000 residents.
-This neighborhood has a suburban feel to it with neighbors tending to be friendly with one another and they look out for each other.
+This neighborhood has a suburban feel to it with neighbors tending to be friendly with one another and look out for each other.
 The neighborhood is on the quieter side with above-average schools and most residents own their own homes making this a good place to raise a family.
 Scattered throughout the neighborhood are a number of restaurants, bars, coffee shops, and parks.

 - Pocket-Greenhaven Neighborhood: The Pocket-Greenhaven Neighborhood is located about 5 miles south of downtown Sacramento.
 This area is primarily occupied by middle to upper-class families and most of the families own their own homes.
 This is a good area to raise a family as the schools in the neighborhood are above average.
 There is also a number of parks so both children and adults can enjoy spending time out of doors.